thiagorobert/thiagorobert.github.io/_posts/2022-01-16-multiple-target-groups.markdown

 automatically by the system, but since my service wasn't aware of the gRPC Target Group, I had to manually register the new IP address there.

-I though to myself: "there must be a better way to do this".
+I thought to myself: "there must be a better way to do this".
 I poked around the ECS Console UI, thinking I probably missed the option to register multiple Target Groups with my service, without luck.
 Howerver, a simple Google search pointed me to [this gem](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/register-multiple-targetgroups.html).